HC CSKA Sofia: History

 After the changes in 1989, ice hockey degrades in Bulgaria as a whole, and CSKA suffers the most out of those changes.
 Separate competitions are held where only up to 3 teams participate.
 On a certain championship the title was to be given to one of the two teams that participated, which was very curious.
 However, CSKA manages to keep ice hockey alive throughout all of those years, and in the last few years a new powerful period is established when the hockey club is taken over by the coach and president Kiril Hodulov.

-There is a future for ice hockey for CSKA, especially because the team is full of young and talented players.
+There is a future for ice hockey for CSKA, especially because the team is full of young players.
 One of them is Nikolai Bozhanov.
-Bozhanov has gone through all of the formations of the "army" team and is also very thankful to the coach – Kiril Hodulov, who constantly helps him.
-Niki is a hereditary fan of CSKA and always visits the games of CSKA when he has the opportunity to, no matter what the sport is.
+Bozhanov has gone through all of the formations of the "army" team and is also thankful to the coach – Kiril Hodulov, who helps him.
+Niki is a fan of CSKA and visits the games of CSKA when he has the opportunity to, no matter what the sport is.

 From 2012 CSKA not only wins three consecutive titles, but also returns with a bang on the European hockey scene.
 The club participates in the prestige tournament for the "Continental cup", where in two consecutive seasons the club manages to go through the first phase.

 Unfortunately, in 2015 however, due to the lack of enough financial support, CSKA is forced to give up its participation in the second group stage of the "Continental cup", even though the club won in a dominant fashion in Belgrade.